fireis/FCND-Estimation-CPP/README.md

 **Hint: see section 7.3.2 of [Estimation for Quadrotors](https://www.overleaf.com/read/vymfngphcccj) for a refresher on the magnetometer update.**

+**Student Note** Since this is linear, the derivative is a sparse matrix as shown on the handbook.
+Also, to update the yaw, we first get the difference between measured and estimated yaw and then update the yaw with the appropriate way around the circle

 ### Step 5: Closed Loop + GPS Update ###